flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

     - **Large screen**: Eats up a whole 128 KB chunk of VRAM to render a large 1024 x 512-pixel frame buffer.
 - **3D background**: Displays the output of the 3D engine as a background layer, which is essential for showing whatever the 3D engine has processed.
 Although it doesn't provide a lot of 2D effects, there are interesting features like horizontal scrolling and alpha blending (with other background layers).
 Also, it's the only type that supports up to 262,144 colours (18-bit).

 These modes can't be chosen arbitrarily; instead, the console provides a set of **background modes** with predefined combinations.
-Be as it may, whenever a background mode states to support 'Affine Extended', developers are free to choose the flavour ('Tiled', '256 colours', and 'Direct colour').
+Be that as it may, whenever a background mode states to support 'Affine Extended', developers are free to choose the flavour ('Tiled', '256 colours', and 'Direct colour').

 #### Background modes {.tab}